jhu-arch/arch-tutorial/SIngularity.rst

   CONTAINER ID   IMAGE          COMMAND   CREATED          STATUS                     PORTS     NAMES 421451a1f942   540135da7ceb   "bash"    22 seconds ago   Exited (0) 5 seconds ago             stupefied_johnson

-or you can Run it will create a container named nanopolish using REPOSITORY, if it was tagged. (steps 3)
+or you can Run it will create a container named nanopolish using REPOSITORY, if it was tagged. (`step 3`)

 .. code-block:: console